Advancing Racial & Gender Equity

-YWCA’s approach to racial justice goes beyond changing hearts and minds.
+YWCA’s approach to racial and gender equity and social justice goes beyond changing hearts and minds.
 We strive to transform communities, systems, and public policies through our programs, services, and partnerships.

 We partner with survivors, changemakers, and local leaders to root out injustice and transform institutions.
 Together, we create a world that sees women, girls, and people of color the way we see them: Equal.
 Powerful.
 Unstoppable.